zeusmod2144/bravefrontier/README.md

 **Note: this project requires Node JS version at least 12.14.1 or more.**
 - Clone this project
 - Install dependencies with `npm ci`
-- To run scrape list of omni units: `npm run scrape-omni-units`
+- To run scrape list of omni units: `npm run omniunits:raw`